-While we believe we are not a passive foreign investment company ("PFIC") for U.S. federal income tax purposes for the year ended December 31, 2020 and do not believe we will be a PFIC for the year ended 2021, if we were to be classified a PFIC this could result in adverse U.S. federal income tax consequences to U.S. investors in our common shares.
+We may be treated as a passive foreign investment company ("PFIC") for U.S. federal income tax purposes for the year ended December 31, 2021.
+If we were to be classified a PFIC, this could result in adverse U.S. federal income tax consequences to U.S. Holders.

-We recently completed an analysis of the Company's and its subsidiaries' sources of income and character of their assets for U.S. federal income tax purposes and determined that neither the Company nor any of its subsidiaries would be classified a PFIC for the taxable year ended December 31, 2020.
-However, the U.S. tax authorities could disagree with our analysis and consider the Company, or our subsidiaries, to be a PFIC for the year.
-A non-U.S. company will be considered a PFIC for any taxable year if (i) at least 75% of its gross income is passive (including interest income), or (ii) at least 50% of the value of its assets (based on an average of the quarterly values of the assets during a taxable year) is attributable to assets that produce or are held for the production of passive income.
-If we, or our subsidiaries, are classified as a PFIC in any year with respect to which a U.S. Holder owns our Class A common shares, we will continue to be treated as a PFIC with respect to such U.S. Holder in all succeeding years during which the U.S. Holder owns the Class A common shares, regardless of whether we continue to meet the PFIC test described above, unless we cease to be a PFIC and the U.S. Holder made a "qualified electing fund" election or "mark-to-market" election for (a) the first taxable year the U.S. Holder was treated as owning our shares while we were a PFIC or (b) for the taxable year in which we were a PFIC and the U.S. Holder made a "deemed sale" election or was qualified to and made a "deemed dividend" election.
+We plan to perform an analysis to determine whether the Company or its subsidiaries are expected to be treated as PFICs for the year ended December 31, 2021.
+A non-U.S. company will generally be considered as a PFIC for any taxable year if (i) at least 75% of its gross income is passive (including interest income), or (ii) at least 50% of the value of its assets (based on an average of the quarterly values of the assets during a taxable year) is attributable to assets that produce or are held for the production of passive income.
+If we, or our subsidiaries, are classified as a PFIC in any year with respect to which a U.S. Holder (as defined below) owns our Class A common shares, we will continue to be treated as a PFIC with respect to such U.S. Holder in all succeeding years during which the U.S. Holder owns the Class A common shares, regardless of whether we continue to meet the PFIC test described above, unless we cease to be a PFIC and the U.S. Holder made a "qualified electing fund" election or "mark-to-market" election for (a) the first taxable year the U.S. Holder was treated as owning our shares while we were a PFIC or (b) for the taxable year in which we were a PFIC and the U.S. Holder made a "deemed sale" election or was qualified to and made a "deemed dividend" election.
 A "U.S. Holder" is a beneficial owner of our Class A common shares that, for U.S. federal income tax purposes, is or is treated as any of the following:

-- an individual who is a citizen or resident of the United States; - a corporation created or organized under the laws of the United States, any state thereof, or the District of Columbia: - an estate, the income of which is subject to U.S. federal income tax regardless of its source; or - a trust that (i) is subject to the supervision of a U.S. court and all substantial decisions of which are subject to the control of one or more "United States persons" (within the meaning of Section 7701(a)(30) of the U.S. Internal Revenue Code of 1986, as amended), or (ii) has a valid election in effect to be treated as a United States person for U.S. federal income tax purposes.
+- an individual who is a citizen or resident of the United States; - a corporation created or organized under the laws of the United States, any state thereof, or the District of Columbia; - an estate, the income of which is subject to U.S. federal income tax regardless of its source; or - a trust that (i) is subject to the supervision of a U.S. court and all substantial decisions of which are subject to the control of one or more "United States persons" (within the meaning of Section 7701(a)(30) of the U.S. Internal Revenue Code of 1986, as amended (the "Code")), or (ii) has a valid election in effect to be treated as a United States person for U.S. federal income tax purposes.